jbx-protocol/juice-docs-v1/protocol/contracts/jbfundingcyclestore/write/_configurableof.md

     * [`_eligibleOf`](../read/\_eligibleof.md)
 5. If there is an eligible cycle, check if it has an approved configuration.
 If it does not, the configurable funding cycle that will be initialized should not be based on it.
 Instead, it should be based on the funding cycle that the unapproved funding cycle is based on, which is the last funding cycle with an approved configuration.\
     \
-    If the eligible funding cycle is approved and an active funding cycle can be configured, return its ID.\
-    \
     If an eligible cycle was not found, base the funding cycle that will be initialized on the project's latest funding cycle.
 If it is not approved, get a reference to the one its based on.

     ```solidity